Minmi, New South Wales: Minmi Cemetery

-It is located on 20 Minmi Road.
-It has a total of 598 graves and the oldest known grave is Eliza Chapman who died on 21 January 1863.
+Minmi Cemetery has a total of 598 graves; the oldest known grave is Eliza Chapman who died on 21 January 1863.
 Some graves could be older than that but are too deteriorated to read the inscription and many of the graves are without markers.
 The cemetery was originally established on the private property of J & A Brown, who operated a number of coal mines in the area, and was made available by them for public use.
 On 9 August 2002 the Minmi Heritage Garden was established next to the cemetery paid for by Coal & Allied.